mcore1976/antispy-jammer/README.md

 UPDATE 20.02.2022
 I have managed to re-create original design with only : ATTINY85 chip + AD9833 signal generator + PAM8403 audio amplifier and set of transducers.
 The code "main6.c" and the script "compileattiny6" is prepared for this purpose.
-Also relevant INO scripts and schematic are available for any othe Arduino supporting SPI serial bus connectivity.
+Also relevant INO scripts and schematic of this re-created design are available for any other Arduino supporting SPI serial bus connectivity.

 ---